neuroscout/neuroscout/docs/builder/index.md

 If you create an account with us, you'll be asked to validate your email, as usual.

 !!!
+Warning
+    Note that Google accounts are currently not supported by the Neuroscout API wrapper [pyNS](https://github.com/neuroscout/pyNS).
+To interact withe API using pyNS, create an account using email and password.

+!!!
 Note
     Accounts are linked using email addresses.
 Signing up twice using the same email address, will result in a single account.